Melatonin is useful in helping to promote sleep in people over the age of 55 years who have difficulty sleeping.

 Take one 2 mg tablet 1-2 hours before bedtime, with a snack.

 Melatonin will make you feel sleepy, so do not drive and do not use tools or machines until this effect has worn off.

 |Used for||Poor sleep|

-Sometimes a doctor may prescribe melatonin for a child or an adult under 55 years of age with sleeping problems.
+Sometimes a doctor may prescribe melatonin for other groups of people with sleeping problems.
 If this is the case for you, the way you take melatonin and your dose may be different from the information in this leaflet.
 Follow your doctor's instructions carefully and ask your doctor or pharmacist if you are unsure of anything.

 Before taking melatonin

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking melatonin it is important that your doctor or pharmacist knows:

 - If you have any problems with the way your liver works, or with the way your kidneys work.